TardifLab/ESM_image_reconstruction/README.md

 # Expanded signal model for image reconstruction
-This MATLAB code reconstructs MR images using expanded signal model image reconstruction (Wilm et al.,2011).
+This MATLAB code reconstructs MR images using expanded signal model image reconstruction (Wilm et al., 2011).
 Field measurements and B<sub>0</sub> nonuniformity map are incorporated into image reconstruction to provide images with minimal distortions and artifacts.

 ## Requirements
 * GPU is required to use the code.